Lauretta Masiero

 Lauretta Masiero (25 October 1927 – 23 March 2010) was an Italian actress and singer.

-Biography

-Dancing career
+Early life and career

-Venetian born Lauretta Masiero debuted in the theater of varieties as a dancer with Wanda Osiris.
-In 1945 she debuted with Macario.
+Venetian-born Lauretta Masiero debuted in the theater of varieties as a dancer with Wanda Osiris.
+In 1945 she debuted with Erminio Macario.

-Acting career

 In 1962 she began acting in films.
 She worked with such stars as Totò, Ugo Tognazzi, Johnny Dorelli, Raimondo Vianello and Oreste Lionello.
 She portrayed the protagonist in the television series, The Adventures of Storm Laura.